bmays9/top-trumps/README.md

 The app is targeted to people who enjoy a fast and interesting game, especially those who are already familiar with Top Trumps.

+Top Trumps is a classic card game for two players, where the aim of the game is to be the player holding all of the cards.
+More information about the gameplay is provided in the app itself, and on [Wikipedia](https://en.wikipedia.org/wiki/Top_Trumps)

 ## User Expectations